rcrowther/django-static_models/README.md

     model and view
         Include the view name, which allows several views per app.
 Not as obvious, but flexibile e.g. ''.../media/site/appname/viewname/7'

+## Serving files
+The generated pages will have correct internal links ie. for resources like CSS or image links.

+### Through Django URL config
+One way to serve pages is to use Django URL configuration.
+This has the disadvantage of not being as clean as fully static pages, and some Django must remain.
+The advantage is you can configure URLs as you wish, and integrate with other Django code using a similar API to dynamic page building.
+Put this (or something similar) in ''urls.py',

+    from django.conf import settings
+    from static_models.views import StaticView
+        ...
+    path('site/<path:path>/', StaticView.as_view(path_root= settings.MEDIA_ROOT + '/site/'), name='site-detail'),

+This code uses MEDIA_ROOT.
+StaticView has no opinion on the pathstyle.

+The URL config above uses a 'path' for URL segment capture.
+That means it will serve any file generated using the default config.

+### Working inner links
+If there is a problem with the above, it is that links between pages will not work.
+All pages have been re-rooted to a url root 'site'.
+A link like 'page/many-wonders' will now be broken.
+It needs to be 'site/page/many-wonders'.
+And we don't want to configure a URL for web root ('/') because likely you have some home page or other good use for that.

+However, for fine-grained URLs, StaticView also accepts 'pk' and 'slug' segment captures.
+So you can generate static pages, then rewrite urls.py, e.g.

+    from django.conf import settings
+    from static_models.views import StaticView
+        ...

+    # New URL for static pages
+    path('page/<slug:slug>/', StaticView.as_view(path_root= settings.MEDIA_ROOT + '/site/page/'), name='page-detail'),

+    # original URL for dynamic pages
+    #path('page/<slug:slug>/',  PageDetailView.as_view(), name='page-detail'),

+Now links between pages work.
+And reverse URLs.
+But you will need to set up a URL path for every model you generate static files from (I suppose I could make a middleware solution, like the 'static' app, to choose between the two.
+Not considered, yet).

+### Static definition of path_root
+This is not something that would be of interest to many.

+You can define path_root using a custom class declaration, With that you can configure fancy URL resolution/HTTP responses etc. e.g.

+    from django.conf import settings
+    from static_models.views import StaticView

+    class PageStaticView(StaticView):
+        path_root = settings.MEDIA_ROOT + '/site/page/'
+        ...

+And in ''urls.py',

+    from page.views import PageStaticView
+        ...
+        path('page/<int:pk>/', PageStaticView.as_view(), name='page-detail'),

+### As true static
+You want to type in a browser,

+    .../page/many-wonders

+And the server can dive into a directory,

+    '/'
+      └─ page/
+          └─ many-wonders

+There are problems/challenges here.
+They are as much to do with static serving in general as they are with Django.

+### '/' will search for index.html
+In Django it either errors, or gets a configured URL (Django is very well-behaved like this). 'index.html' is the classic server search.

+### Servers don't like files without extensions
+Your URLs are probably, in Django, set up with a slug.
+Or at least a pk.
+The links are to,

+    .../page/many-wonders

+Not,

+    .../page/many-wonders.html

+One way to use the pages is to transfer the filetree to /static and let the static server take over.
+This is super-cool deployment.

+There is an issue or two with this.
+For security reasons, Django storage devices will refuse to write pages into the /static directory.
+So I'm not overriding, even for maintenance work.
+You need to transfer the files by hand, or make some external dev automation.

+Also, the Django dev server will not recognise pages that do not have an 'htm'/'html' extension.
+It will serve them as data streams.
+The generator allows you to put an 'html' extension on pages, but then URL links to the page will fail.
+There are all sorts of server/link fixes, or you may not care about dev viewing.
+If you are interested in this approach, you'll need to look at your server configuration.

 ## Maintaining static pages
 How can the static page stock be maintained if content is changed?
 One way is to run a maintenance command periodically.
 If you want to merge automatically, there's a few ways, none are wonderful.
 I'd favour using the post_save signal in 'apps.py'.
 That will work with all model changes, and contains the logic within the app,